 Data-based prioritization of R&D topics

 - Venture Capital Investments

-I use these signals to allocate my topics to buckets as follows:
+You can also use this 360° for doing data-supported assessments of technology maturity.
+Here, I use the signals from my 360° view to allocate my topics to buckets as follows:

 Bucket 1: topics with strong Industry News and VC Investments.
 The other signals may also be strong but these first two are a must.

 Bucket 2: topics with strong Scientific Publications and perhaps Patents, but not much else.
 These topics are “R&D heavy”.
 The absence of the other signals indicates that there is no business case (yet).

 Bucket 3: pattern like Bucket 1 but relevant across business units.
 Delta-t tells us the pattern but not the relevance across business units, so we just have to make a judgment call on this.